 Why, then, do Learning and Development departments have to fight tooth and nail to get financial buy-in from the C-suite?
 Why are employee training programs seen as a perk, a "nice to have," instead of an essential tool for growing a better company?

 This myopic view often stems from insulated L&D departments that are disconnected from larger company goals.
 Departments that deliver training materials on demand but don't create long-term initiatives to fuel overall employee development will be hard-pressed to prove their ROI or position themselves as a long-term strategic partner.
-They will always be seen as a short-term expense, not a tool for company growth.
+They will always be seen as a short-term expense, not a tool for company growth and boosting the bottom line.

 To provide the most long-term value, L&D departments must align themselves with larger company initiatives by proactively setting learning goals instead of reactively responding to training needs.